go-aah/docs/app-config.md

 ```

 ### cert
-HTTP server certificate file.
+HTTPS server certificate file.
 Path to the cert file.
-It is required if `server.ssl.enable` is `true`.
+It is required value if `server.ssl.enable = true`.

 Default value is `empty` string.
 ```bash